-The Reverend's Double Take at two obvious crossdressing men among the ladies at the Reform Dance.
+- The Reverend's Double Take at two obvious crossdressing men among the ladies at the Reform Dance.
 One girl whispers before the Reverend sees him, "You shoulda shaved closer."
 Both men sweetly greet the Reverend, "Hello, Reverend."
 The holy man seems to react with resigned Sure, Let's Go with That.

-McGloin being smacked across the face by a bishop.
+- McGloin being smacked across the face by a bishop.
 Of course, he really deserved it.
 And right before that, McGloin exclaims "Father!
 Jesus!" while the bishop Looks Like Jesus, if on the big side.

-In a darkly comic scene, two rival fire brigades brawl out a territory dispute, ignoring the actual blaze.
-The two heads of the fire brigades overlook the fight and have a heated discussion over whose land they're on.
+- In a darkly comic scene, two rival volunteer fire companies brawl out a territory dispute, ignoring the actual blaze.
+The two chiefs (including Boss Tweed) overlook the fight and have a heated discussion over whose land they're on.